About Mira Coalition: What is Mra Coalition?

 MIRA provides members, policy makers, and the media with timely and accurate analysis of immigration law, policy, and budget items at both the federal and state levels.
 We are the only voice exclusively representing the rights and integration of the foreign-born on Beacon Hill, and the primary voice representing New England in the coordinated national effort to improve priorities on Capitol Hill.

 Organizing has become one of MIRA's largest components.
-While we do some grassroots organizing through projects such as our Get out the Vote and Democracy School campaigns, most of our organizing connects, informs, and empowers our member organizations and the immigrant communities they serve.
-This means not only uniting them behind common causes, but also supporting them so they can effect local change themselves.
+We do some grassroots organizing through projects such as our Get out the Voteand Democracy School campaigns, but most of our organizing connects, informs, and empowers our member organizations and the immigrant communities they serve.
+This means not only uniting behind common causes, but also supporting member organizations to effect local change themselves.

 Training and Leadership Development